typescript-cheatsheets/react/docs/basic/getting-started/default-props.md

 ```

 <details>
-<summary><b><code>JSX.LibraryManagedAttributes</code> nuance for library authors</b></summary>
+<summary><b><code>React.JSX.LibraryManagedAttributes</code> nuance for library authors</b></summary>

 The above implementations work fine for App creators, but sometimes you want to be able to export `GreetProps` so that others can consume it.
 The problem here is that the way `GreetProps` is defined, `age` is a required prop when it isn't because of `defaultProps`.

 The insight to have here is that [`GreetProps` is the _internal_ contract for your component, not the _external_, consumer facing contract](https://github.com/typescript-cheatsheets/react/issues/66#issuecomment-453878710).
-You could create a separate type specifically for export, or you could make use of the `JSX.LibraryManagedAttributes` utility:
+You could create a separate type specifically for export, or you could make use of the `React.JSX.LibraryManagedAttributes` utility:

 ```tsx
 // internal contract, should not be exported out